How to get a medical marijuana card in New Mexico

 The New Mexico Department of Health does not charge patients or caregivers that apply for medical marijuana identification cards.
 However, doctor appointments - to ascertain eligibility - may cost anywhere from $50 to $150.

-How Do I Renew My Medical Marijuana Card in New Mexico?
+How Do I Renew My Medical Marijuana Card In New Mexico?

 Medical cannabis patients must renew their medical marijuana cards if they wish to keep their card privileges valid.
 The Department of Health expects patients to apply for renewal at least thirty days before their cards expire and does not charge a renewal fee.